huirad/rpi_home_metering/README.md

 Summary/Lessons Learned
 =======================
-* Python is great
+* Python is great.
-* Python has a built-in webserver
+* Python has a built-in webserver.
-* Both Python2 and Python3 are pre-installed on the Raspberry Pi
+* Both Python2 and Python3 are pre-installed on the Raspberry Pi.
 * The Python2/Python3 schism still exists.
-Not all packages are available easily on Python3
+Not all packages are available easily on Python3.

-* RRDTool is great to store and graph log data
+* RRDTool is great to store and graph log data.

 TO DO
 =====
-* Robustness against bad sensor data
+* Improve robustness against bad sensor data
+  * te923con *-iU* to generate "unknown" values for rrdtool
 * Dew point calculation

 Open Issues
 ===========
 * Internet Security: Is the python webserver vulnerable?
+  * Solution: Disable port forwarding at router.
+FTP push static website to external server
+    * Only outgoing connection from Raspberry Pi.
+	* FTP password must be stored on Raspberry Pi.
+Is this the next security risk?
+* SD-Card lifetime:
-* SD-Card lifetime: Store data on ramdisk/tmpfs?
+ * Store static website data on ramdisk/tmpfs?
+ * Separate code and data: store RRD database on USB flash drive instead on SD-Card with Raspbian OS.
+ * Reduce log files written on SD-Card by OS and services